-7. Undergraduate student entrants must be enrolled in ceramic courses at the time photographs are produced.
+6. Undergraduate student entrants must be enrolled in ceramic courses at the time posters are produced.

-9. Sign and submit the Permission to Use Form.
+8. Sign and submit the Permission to Use Form.
 The American Ceramic Society arranges to have some of the winning Ceramographic posters published on the back cover of the Journal each year.
-All entrants must complete the form and submit it along with an electronic copy of the poster entry to Klaus van Benthem.
+All entrants must complete the form and submit it along with an electronic copy of the poster and a professional portrait photo of the leader author to Klaus van Benthem.
 Receipt of the form and electronic poster allows ACerS to send posters to Wiley for possible publication in the Journal.
-NOTE: YOU MAY ALSO ELECT TO SEND YOUR ACTUAL HARD-COPY POSTER TO Klaus van Benthem OR BRING YOUR HARD-COPY POSTER TO MS&T.

 Contact Klaus van Benthem with any questions.